 Alumni Benefits

-Department of Energy (DOE) that sponsors the Industrial Assessment Centers (IAC) across the U.S. This network and the practical experiences you gain can connect you with future employers.
+Department of Energy (DOE) that sponsors the Industrial Training and Assessment Centers (ITAC) across the U.S. This network and the practical experiences you gain can connect you with future employers.